 I went to college at the University of North Carolina in Chapel Hill.
 If you aren’t from the US, you probably haven’t heard of it.
 Our most well-known alumnus is probably Michael Jordan, although these days, mentioning him is starting to date me.

-North Carolina in is the south east of the United States, so you have to imagine a place where the weather is pretty much the opposite of what I live in now in the Netherlands.
+North Carolina is in the south east of the United States, so you have to imagine a place where the weather is pretty much the opposite of what I live in now in the Netherlands.
 The sun shines a lot and it almost never rains.
-When it does, it’s in sudden, drenching cloudbursts that soak everything in sight for 15-minutes and then go away.
+When it does, it’s in sudden, drenching cloudbursts that soak everything in sight for 15 minutes and then go away.

 North Carolina is the kind of place where people don’t say “hello,” they say “heeeeeey.”
 It’s also a place where the word “y’all” is never a joke because English lacks a you plural, and y’all keeps us covered.
 It’s hot and sticky in August and we solve that problem with large, ice-filled glasses of very sweet iced tea.